Preemo-Inc/worker-sdk/python/README.md

     ...
 ```

+At the moment, only functions that take 0 or 1 string arguments will work.
+These functions should also either return `None` or a string.

 ### Execute Function

 In order to execute a function that you have previously registered with Preemo workers, you can use `get_function`.